Physical-mass calculation of $\rho(770)$ and $K^*(892)$ resonance parameters via $\pi \pi$ and $K \pi$ scattering amplitudes from lattice QCD: Spectrum and Finite-volume Analysis

 In this work, we employ two different phase-shift models and study the systematic effect that this choice has on the resonance description.
-In the following, we introduce the particular models that we employ in this work.
+In the following, we introduce the particular models employed.

-\subsubsection{Breit-Wigner $\sf ( \BW \sf )$}
+\subsubsection{Breit-Wigner $( \BW )$}